-J. Gregory Caporaso, Northern Arizona University and Argonne National Labs
+J. Gregory Caporaso, Assistant Professor, Department of Biology, Northern Arizona University, and Argonne National Labs

-Jack Gilbert, University of Chicago and Argonne National Labs
+Jack Gilbert, Associate Professor, University of Chicago and Argonne National Labs

 Janet Jansson, Professor and Senior Staff Scientist, Department of Ecology, Earth Sciences Division, Lawrence Berkeley National Laboratory

-Jeroen Raes, Flemish Institute of Biotechnology (VIB), Belgium
+Jeroen Raes, Group Leader, Department of Structural Biology, Flemish Institute of Biotechnology (VIB), Belgium

 Ramnik Xavier, Chief of Gastroenterology, Massachusetts General Hospital, Director Center for the study of Inflammatory Bowel Disease and Senior Associate Member, Broad Institute